alanfarahani/covid19-age-tracking/README.md

 Data are acquired from state sources where age-demographic material is published
 (e.g. <https://www.cdph.ca.gov/Programs/CID/DCDC/Pages/Immunization/ncov2019.aspx>).
-In most cases, states provide either the raw case count or a proportion of cases followed by an absolute number of confirmed cases.
+In most cases, states provide either the raw case count for each age group or a proportion of cases in each age group followed by an total number of confirmed cases.

 Screenshots of all of the state pages are taken, and the data are hand-recorded into an excel spreadsheet that contains untransformed data.
-In one case (the state of Connecticut), absolute numeric data apart from the total number of confirmed cases are not provided.
+In one case (the state of Connecticut), absolute numeric data apart from the total number of confirmed cases is sometimes not provided.
-Nevertheless a graph is – therefore counts for each age range were estimated visually and the sum of these counts was made to match the published confirmed cases.
-Therefore it is possible there is some error (\~ +/-10) associated with the estimates for this state.
+Nevertheless a graph is – therefore counts for each age range are estimated visually (when necessary) and the sum of these counts is made to match the published confirmed cases.
+Therefore it is possible there is some error (\~ +/-10) associated with the estimates for this state when absolute numbers are not provided.

 ![Representative example of data supplied by the state of Nevada regarding distribution of confirmed cases across age ranges.
 Accessed on